Spencer Leniu: 2024

 In round 1 of the 2024 NRL season, Leniu was placed on report during the Sydney Roosters victory over Brisbane at the Allegiant Stadium in Las Vegas.
 It was alleged that Leniu had called Brisbane player Ezra Mam a "monkey".
 The incident was immediately reported to the NRL judiciary.
 Leniu pleaded guilty to a contrary conduct charge and was suspended for eight games at the sentencing hearing on 11 March.

 Leniu was asked about the racial vilification aimed at AFL legend Adam Goodes which ended his career, but the Sydney Roosters prop claimed he didn't know who Goodes was.

 On 21 May, the Sydney Roosters hit back at claims that Leniu had been taking illegal substances on a live stream along with fellow players Brandon Smith, Zach Dockar-Clay, Naufahu Whyte and Terrell May.
 The club released a statement which read "The Sydney Roosters have been made aware of a small clip from a longer live stream that some on social media have claimed identifies behaviour that breaches NRL rules.
-“The clip reveals no use of illicit substances or any other breach of NRL rules, however some see fit to make that grossly distorted and clearly damaging claim".
+"The clip reveals no use of illicit substances or any other breach of NRL rules, however some see fit to make that grossly distorted and clearly damaging claim".

 On 26 May, Leniu was one of the surprise selections by New South Wales ahead of the 2024 State of Origin series.
 He played in all 3 games of the series off the bench.
 Leniu played 17 matches for the Sydney Roosters in the 2024 NRL season.
 He played in all three finals matches for the club as they were defeated in the preliminary final by Melbourne.

 2025

-Early in the 2025 NRL season, Spencer found himself in hot water again after accusing former NRL player Jonathan Thurston of being a "f*cking cu*t" and "remember no means no".
+Early in the 2025 NRL season, Spencer found himself in hot water again after accusing former NRL player Johnathan Thurston of being a "f*cking cu*t" and "remember no means no".
 Leniu later denied approaching Thurston and stated that Thurston himself came over to him.
 Leniu stated that he didn't want to talk with Thurston and he came over to him twice to speak, Leniu further said "Don't be two face.
 Hate me lad I'm eestwa (sweet) with that.
 But don't be fake".
 Leniu escaped sanction due to Thurston or Channel 9 not making a formal complaint.
 In May, Leniu was selected by New South Wales for the 2025 State of Origin series.
-He played in all three games as NSW lost the series 2-1.
+He played in all three games as NSW lost the series 2–1.

 Leniu played 20 games for the Sydney Roosters in the 2025 NRL season as the club finished 8th on the table and qualified for the finals.
 Leniu played in the clubs elimination final loss against Cronulla.